 The BCT will not apply to C-corporations for tax years beginning on or after January 1, 2015.
 Therefore, a former BCT taxpayer is subject to tax under Subchapter 3-A starting with its first fiscal tax year that begins on or after January 1, 2015.

-The City intends to issue rules that correspond to the regulations New York State will issue under Article 9-A of the Tax Law to implement corporate tax reform, in so far as the underlying statutes themselves correspond.
+The City intends to issue rules that generally correspond to the regulations New York State will issue under Article 9-A of the Tax Law to implement corporate tax reform, in so far as the underlying statutes themselves correspond.
 The City will make draft regulations available after the State has finalized its new and revised regulations and indicates that it will initiate adoption under the formal New York State Administrative Procedures Act.
-Until that time, to prepare their returns for the Business Corporation Tax, corporations may rely on the draft regulations that the State Department of Taxation and Finance has posted on its website, by substituting the City for the State where necessary and disregarding provisions that do not correspond to Subchapter 3-A (such as economic nexus).
+As they are developed, drafts of various regulatory amendments will be posted to the New York State Department of Taxation and Finance website for public comment.
+These draft regulatory amendments are not final and should not be relied upon.

 A large corporation is one that had, or whose predecessor had, business income allocated within the City, of at least $1 million for any of the three tax years immediately preceding the tax year for which the exception is being sought.
 See, Administrative Code § 11-676(5)(a).